FOREX-Euro falls versus U.S. dollar on Greece; U.S. election eyed

 The technical outlook for the euro was also bleak after the currency broke below its 200-day moving average, suggesting further near-term losses.

-Greece’s government presented its latest austerity package needed to secure international aid to parliament on Monday but will struggle to get it approved in a vote expected on Wednesday as an exasperated public launches a week of strikes and protests.
+Greece’s government will present the latest austerity package needed to secure international aid to parliament on Monday but will struggle to get it approved in a vote expected on Wednesday.

-“The main driver of the story is euro concerns.
-Mostly I think the fear is something is going to go wrong with the Greek austerity vote,” said Steven Englander, head of G10 strategy at Citi.

 Approval of the reforms and the passage of the 2013 budget are crucial to unlocking 31.5 billion euros in aid from an International Monetary Fund and European Union bailout that has been on hold since the summer.